City of Lincoln/Lancaster County

 Phone (402) 441-8103

 Office hours are from 8:00 a.m. to 4:30 p.m.
 Monday - Friday.
-(Please call in advance to ensure time is available).
-Vendors may also contact City/County departments which may be interested in your products or services.
+(Please call in advance to ensure time is available)

 The Purchasing Division utilizes an Electronic Bidding System (Ebid).
-Through this process, Vendors receive immediate notification of bids via email which allows them to view, download or print the specs and plans and submit a bid online.
-Following the bid close, bid results may be accessed from any internet enabled device.
+Through this process, Vendors receive immediate notification of bids via email which allows them to view, download or print the specs and plans, and submit a bid online.
+Following the Award Notification, bid results may be accessed from any internet enabled device.

 VENDOR REGISTRATION - Ebid